-Part of selling a mobile home is fielding all offers, some of which will be quite a bit lower than what you as the seller want to accept but it is how you respond to each offers that is a major determining factor in how fast your home sells.
+Part of selling a mobile home is fielding all offers, some of which will be quite a bit lower than what you as the seller want to accept but it is how you respond to each offer that is a major determining factor in how fast your home sells.

-All of our sales agents at The Mobile Home Dealer are required to send all offers that we receive for the mobiles homes we have listed directly to our clients.
+All of our sales agents at The Mobile Home Dealer are required to send all offers that we receive for the mobile homes we have listed directly to our clients.
 The reason why we mention this is that many other firms in the area attempt to act like they own the home that they are listing and not send all offers to the Sellers.
-These sales agents feel that it is too much of a burden to ask their client to consider an offer that is under or what their client feels like they should be paid for the home.
+These sales agents feel that it is too much of a burden to ask their client to consider an offer that is under or what their client feels they should be paid for the home.

-We do not believe this is the right way to sell a mobile home and as such we bring all offers, good bad and ugly to our clients.
+We do not believe this is the right way to sell a mobile home and as such we bring all offers, good bad, and ugly to our clients.

-The reason why we do this is because when a Buyer makes a written offer then they have already mentally made the decision that they are ready to purchase a mobile home and that they are so interested in your home that you are selling that they have decided to commit in writing to give you a certain amount of money for the purchase of it.
+The reason why we do this is that when a Buyer makes a written offer then they have already mentally made the decision that they are ready to purchase a mobile home and that they are so interested in your home that you are selling that they have decided to commit in writing to give you a certain amount of money for the purchase of it.